Deflection overview

 Engagement Rate The percentage of total sessions that are engaged sessions.

-An engaged session is an analytics session in which a custom topic is triggered, or the session ends in escalation.
+An engaged session is an analytics session where a custom topic is triggered, or the session ends in escalation.
 Engaged sessions can have one of three outcomes—they're either resolved, escalated, or abandoned.

 Resolution Rate The percentage of engaged sessions that are resolved.

-A resolved session is an engaged session in which the user receives an End Of Conversation question that asks "Did that answer your question?" and the user either doesn't respond or responds "Yes."
+A resolved session is an engaged session where the user receives an End Of Conversation question that asks "Did that answer your question?" and the user either doesn't respond or responds "Yes."

 Escalation Rate The percentage of engaged sessions that are escalated.

-An escalated session is an engaged session that is escalated to a human agent.
+An escalated session is an engaged session escalated to a human agent.

 Abandon Rate The percentage of engaged sessions that are abandoned.